oracle-quickstart/oci-kubernetes-monitoring/README.md

 ##### 5.a Install helm release

 Use the following `helm install` command to the install the chart.
-Provide a desired release name, path to override_values.yaml and path to helm chart.
+Provide a desired release name, path to override_values.yaml and path to helm chart (oci-onm chart).
 ```
 helm install <release-name> --values <path-to-override-values.yaml> <path-to-helm-chart>
 ```